tstyblo/RIOT-icoboard/README.md

 You will have to patch the icosoc.py configuration generator and add a new "progaddr\_irq" option to icosoc.cfg, otherwise the interrupt handler and threads won't work.

+You will also have to patch mod\_rs232 to add RX interrupt support used by the UART.

 You can find more info in the [boards/icosoc/doc.txt](boards/icosoc/doc.txt) file.